haproxy/haproxy/doc/lua-api/index.rst

   **context**: task, action

   Give back the hand at the HAProxy scheduler.
 It is used when the LUA processing consumes a lot of processing time.
-Lua excecution will be resumed automatically (automatic reschedule).
+Lua execution will be resumed automatically (automatic reschedule).

 .. js:function:: core.parse_addr(address)